1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - Click on the PHP / Apache tab.

-- Complete the relevant line by entering the path of the file to include.
+- Complete the line concerned by entering the path of the file to include.

 After defining this directive, all PHP pages on your server will automatically include the specified file before executing their own code.